Greatest Hits (James Taylor album)

 Greatest Hits is the first greatest hits album by American singer-songwriter James Taylor, released in November 1976 by Warner Bros.
 Records.
 It remains Taylor's best-selling album, with over 11 million units being sold in the United States, making it among the best-selling albums of the 1970s.

 The album took place in the context of Taylor's end of his recording contract with Warner Records.
 It features redone versions of "Carolina in My Mind" and "Something in the Way She Moves", both of which had been previously included on Taylor's self-titled debut album in 1968.
-It also includes a previously unavailable live version of "Steamroller".
+It also includes a previously unavailable live version of "Steamroller" (This version would be the recording used on any other further retrospectives including the song).